sp0n-7/HaishinKit.swift/MoQTHaishinKit/README.md

 # MoQTHaishinKit
-- This is a Swift implementation of MoQT, based on draft7.
+- This is a Swift implementation of Q, based on draft7.
 It is being developed for research and testing purposes.
 - The features for live streaming and viewing have not been implemented yet, so testing is not possible at this time.

 ## Control Messages